 We will integrate car sharing into an otherwise car-free life.
 Depending on the day, we will walk or use public transport, ride a bicycle or scooter, or hail a taxi to go where we need it.

-It is the promise of a sharing economy based on services, not goods.
-If one (expensive) car can be shared among many, it stops being a product, and becomes a service.
-It doesn't matter what it is anymore: it matters what it does.
+It's the promise of a sharing economy based on services, not goods.
+If an (expensive) car can be shared among many, it stops being a product, and becomes a service.
+It no longer matters what it is: it matters what it does.

 The subscription economy is not a trend destined to change.
 Car sharing companies continue to grow strongly.
 A survey promoted by Turo, one of the operators in the sector, shows that 13% of its current customers do not have a car, and 17% do not plan to buy one in the next 5 years.